Share this Article

 (Michelle says: We have found that 8g carbs has been the ideal low treatment for our just-turned- 5-year-old son in most instances.
 This has been consistently true for the past 4 years, however we expect that in the not-too-distant future he will require more.)

-(Update: The same is true at 10 years old – 8g still does the job!)
+(Update: The same is true at 10 years old!
+8g still does the job, and more “uncovered” carbs than that often leads to high blood sugar.)

 - Children 5 years of age and older: 15 grams of rapid-acting carbohydrate